 • Learn how to salsa at a Latin dance class.

 Flamingo is the quintessential beach community.
 The impact of tourism and development has created economic and environmental challenges for the locals.
-Our groups have helped in beach preservation, painting and building local homes for underprivileged residents, sprucing up the community center, and renovating a local classroom – which has all contributed to improving this community’s quality of life.
+Our groups have helped in beach preservation, painting and building local homes for underprivileged residents, sprucing up the soccer facility, and renovating a local classroom – which has all contributed to improving this community’s quality of life.

 About Siempre Amigos